simonw/datasette-basemap/README.md

 This plugin will make a `basemap` database available containing OpenStreetMap tiles in the [mbtiles](https://github.com/mapbox/mbtiles-spec) format.

+## License

+The data bundled with this package is © OpenStreetMap contributors, licensed under the [Open Data Commons Open Database License](https://opendatacommons.org/licenses/odbl/).
+See [this page](https://www.openstreetmap.org/copyright) for more details.

 ## Development

 To set up this plugin locally, first checkout the code.
 Then create a new virtual environment: